richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_config.md

 # Output Variables

 - Output values are produced primarily to share output between a parent and child module.
-- You can use the `terraform_remote_state` data source to access outputs that are using remote state.
+- You can use the `terraform_remote_state` data source to access outputs that are stored in another project's remote state.
 - Outputs can be used with arguments or attributes of a resource type.

 ```